What Causes High Blood Pressure

 High blood pressure does not appear out of nowhere.
 It builds up quietly, driven by a mix of genes, daily choices, and sometimes an underlying health problem.
 Knowing what is behind your numbers gives you a real advantage.

 At Kippax, our GPs investigate all the blood pressure causes Kippax patients commonly face.
 That investigation shapes every hypertension GP plan Kippax doctors create.
-You cannot fix what you do not understand — so let us walk through it.
+You cannot fix what you do not understand — so let us walk through it with guidance from a trusted dr belconnen team serving the wider medical canberra community.

 Two Different Types of High Blood Pressure